csningli/MultiAgent/2/examples/README.md

 ## Run without Any Argument

 Without any argument, the simulation will automatically generate a saving file, which records all the necessary data to continue the simulation later.
-For example, if you start the "amoebot" example without any argument, and close it with "ESC" key, a new file of extension ".data" appears in the current directory, like "multiagent_20180406093531_320529.data".
+For example, if you started the "amoebot" example without any argument, and closed it with "ESC" key, a new file of extension ".data" appears in the current directory, like "multiagent_20180406093531_320529.data".

 Since the data are saved into the file at the end of the simulation, you may need to wait for a while